By Daniel Margrain

 - £55.5bn is the same wealth as that held by the poorest 19% of the population. £12.57bn is the same wealth as that held by the poorest 12% of the population.

-Ninety-nine per cent not sharing nations wealth
+The vast majority are not sharing the nations wealth

 The problem has been that while figures show GDP, adjusted for inflation, has grown over the last 60 years (from £432bn in 1955 to £1,864bn in 2016), this increase in wealth has become increasingly concentrated in fewer hands.
 In other words, since the era of neoliberalism, working people who have created the sustained increase in wealth in society, have had their slice of the pie reduced dramatically.

 Wanda Wyporska, Executive Director of The Equality Trust, said: